This post might include affiliate links. Please see my policy.

-In the morning get your oven ready: place your pizza stone in your oven at the middle position and turn it on to 530ºF for a 1 hour pre-heat.
+In the morning get your oven ready: place your pizza stone in your oven at the middle position and turn it on to 450°F (230°C) to preheat.

-Take one of your loaves out of the fridge, cut a piece of parchment paper and place on top of the basket.
-I then place a the pizza peel on top of the parchment paper (and basket) and invert the whole thing quickly to get the dough out of the bowl and onto the paper + peel.
+Take one of your loaves out of the fridge, cut a piece of parchment paper, and place it on top of the basket.
+I then place the pizza peel on top of the parchment paper (and basket) and invert the whole thing quickly to get the dough out of the bowl and onto the paper and peel.

 Get your razor blade out and score the top of the loaf to allow the bread to expand while rising in the oven.
 For the rectangular loaf I did a single slash down the middle starting from the very top to the bottom.
 I attempted this scoring pattern to coax the loaf into opening up forcefully through the middle.

-Place the dough into the combo cooker and turn the heat down to 450ºF, cook for 25 minutes.
-After this time, open the oven, remove the lid of the combo cooker, and bake for an additional 35 minutes at 440ºF.
+Place the dough into the combo cooker, cover with the lid, and bake for 25 minutes.
+After this time, open the oven, remove the lid of the combo cooker, and bake for an additional 35.
 After pulling the loaves from the oven I cool them on a wire rack for at least one hour before cutting into them.
 Cutting too soon can cause the crust to harden drastically and the inside to become quite dense.
 See my post on storing bread for more information on this.

-Crumb: Nice rise and great interior movement, but not quite open enough.
-It’s a bit dense, as you can see — where are the irregular open holes for these loaves?
+Nice rise and great interior movement, but not quite open enough.
+It’s a bit dense, as you can see— where are the irregular open holes for these loaves?
+Something to work on.

-Taste: Well, they taste excellent!
+Well, they taste excellent!
 The wheat germ seems to add a touch of “nuttiness” to the bread and a bit of texture to the crumb as well.
 In the future I’d like to experiment with toasting the wheat germ before incorporating it into the main dough.